Read a story

 Story generated by Outliers, a single-player journalling game by Samantha Leigh, based on The Wretched by Chris Bissette, and published by the Far Horizons Co-Op.
 Writing and graphics by Matt Boothman.

-Serialised in the Foggy Outline newsletter, March 2025–
+Serialised here on the Foggy Outline website, March 2025–February 2026.

 A Net Too Wide to Break His Fall